-Within days of adopting Kona from the Rancho Coastal Humane Society in Encinitas, CA I enrolled us in dog obedience class that employs positive reinforcement training methods.
-This terrier mix had spent her first 18 months in shelters and was smart but shy.
-I knew that praising and treating her for small successes would help boost her confidence and bring out her hidden talents.
+Within days of adopting Kona from the Rancho Coastal Humane Society in Encinitas, CA I had enrolled us in a positive reinforcement based dog obedience class.
+This terrier mix spent her first 18 months in shelters and was smart, but shy.
+Praising and treating her for small successes would be important in helping boost her confidence and bring out her hidden talents.

-During her first month in my home, I wore a treat bag filled with healthy bite-sized goodies that I would deliver whenever she heeded any cue—big or small.
+I chose a positive reinforcement training approach, a reward-based method that praises desired behavior without using force or bullying to make a dog comply.
+During the first month, I wore a treat bag filled with healthy bite-sized goodies.
+I would reward her whenever she heeded any cue, big or small.
 I relied on treats in training her to view her crate as “great,” to “watch me,” to plop quickly into a sit and to not yank on the leash during our walks.
-I opted to take a positive reinforcement approach, a reward-based training that marks desired behavior and does not use force or bullying to make a dog comply.

-The decision was the right one as Kona has now completed three levels of obedience training and earned her Canine Good Citizen title from the American Kennel Club.
-And the bond between us grows stronger each day.
-She views me as her benevolent leader, keeper of all good resources and not as a taskmaster or demanding dictator.
+The decision was the right one as Kona has completed three levels of obedience training and earned her Canine Good Citizen title from the American Kennel Club.
+In addition, the bond between us grows stronger each day, thanks in part to this training method.

 But is positive reinforcement 100-percent effective for every dog?
 No.

-“You want your dog to view you as a kind leader, but positive reinforcement is not just about handing out treats or being what some in the dog training world refer to as ‘cookie pushers,’” says Mikkel Becker, CPDT, KA, CTC, a certified dog trainer and co-author of six pet books who lives in Seattle.
+“You want your dog to view you as a kind leader, but positive reinforcement is not just about handing out treats or being what some in the dog training world refer to as ‘cookie pushers,’” says Mikkel Becker, a certified dog trainer and co-author of six pet books.
 “You need to know what motivates your dog and how to properly reinforce good behaviors.”

 Here is a rundown of the pros and cons of employing positive reinforcement training on dogs.